JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 console.log(humans)  // outputs ['Steve']
 ```

+#### When to Use `const`

-Using `const` on any variables you know you wont need to redefine can help prevent unforeseen errors, such as conflicting name assignments.
+Using `const` on any variables you know you wont need to redefine can help
+prevent unforeseen errors, such as conflicting name assignments.
+When you use
+`const`, you're also indicating to future readers of your code that this
+variable is meant to be unchanged

 ## Arrays and Objects